 First off, I made two batches, one with Mammoth Brewing’s 395 IPA, which has sage and juniper…

 …and another using Ballast Point’s Habanero Sculpin, one of my favorite beers.

 As it turns out, pickles are insanely easy to make.
 Don’t believe me?
 Just check out this post from The Kitchn.
 All I really did was swap out the water for beer.

 Anyway, they turned out great — although I’d hoped the Habanero Sculpin Pickles were a bit spicier.
-Next time I’ll add a habanero pepper to the mix to spice things up.
+Next time I’ll add a habanero pepper or two to the mix to spice things up.

 Here’s how you can make your own IPA Pickles.

 - Cucumbers (enough to pack your jar)